lachlanc/py-ardx/public/content/pyprimer.md

 No previous coding experience is required to work through the exercises in this guide.
 This primer summarises some of the basics of the Python language that we will use to program our Arduinos and should be used more as a reference than a learning source .

-See the [MDN JavaScript Reference](https:#developer.mozilla.org/en-US/docs/Web/JavaScript/Reference) and <a href="https:#github.com/rwaldron/johnny-five">Johnny-Five</a> docs for more detail.
+See the [Python 3 documentation](https://docs.python.org/3/) and the <a href="https://github.com/MrYsLab/pymata-aio/wiki">Pymata</a> docs for more detail.

 ## Variable assignment